thcolin/galerie-gaia/src/pages/artists/go-segawa.md

   Throughout his creations, he has shown a growing interest in sculptures, casts, and even ephemeral substances such as smoke.
 However, one question has become the common thread of his future creations: how to transform a drawing into volume?
 Go Segawa managed to move the two-dimensional drawing to the illusion of three-dimensional space.
 Thus, he created and still creates gravity-free sculptures, in which the three conceptually different elements are represented: two-dimensional, three-dimensional and gravity, which confuses the viewers' perception of space.
 exhibitions: []
 works:
-- title: 'Snake I - blue '
+- title: Snake I - blue Ed.50
   image: https://galerie-gaia.s3.eu-west-3.amazonaws.com/forestry/Snake_I.jpg
-  technique: impression jet d'encre sur polyester
+  technique: Impression jet d'encre sur polyester
   fields: []
   styles: []
   dimensions: